cotes2020/jekyll-theme-chirpy/_posts/00Basic/VMandContainer/2020-11-26-Kubernetes.md

 - proper way to manage it
   - High Availability - no down time
-  - scalability or high performance - high responce rate
+  - scalability or high performance - high response rate
   - Disaster recovery - backup and restore